 St. Andrew’s Church and the Good Shepherd Catholic Church – the oldest Roman architecture church in Singapore are great places to see the majestic architecture.

-This nature park is the largest entertainment center in Singapore built on the southern island of Singapore and linked by road.
+This nature park is the largest entertainment center in Singapore, built on the southern island of Singapore and linked by road.

-Interesting experiences include watching parrot shows, walking, and relaxing at the artificial beach.
+Exciting experiences include watching parrot shows, walking, and relaxing at the artificial beach.

 Gardens of Singapore